cybertec-postgresql/ora_migrator/README.md

     You must have the `USAGE` privilege on that server.

-  - `staging_schema` (default `ora_staging`): The name of a schema that will be created for temporary objects used during the migration (specifically, the objects created by `create_oraviews`).
+  - `staging_schema` (default `ora_staging`): The name of a schema that will be created for objects used during the migration (specifically, the objects created by `create_oraviews`).
+    This schema will be dropped after the migration is completed.

+  - `pgstage_schema` (default `pgsql_staging`): The name of a schema that will be created for tables containing PostgreSQL metadata.
+    This schema will be dropped after the migration is completed.

   - `only_schemas` (default NULL): An array of Oracle schema names that should be migrated to PostgreSQL.
 If NULL, all schemas except Oracle